brokenpieworld/socio-c/README.md

 This is a [Next.js](https://nextjs.org/) project and used bulma.io as css theme

-## This is a Micro Project to Buy BEP-20, ERC-20 token using Metamask & Trustwallet
+# This is a Micro Project to Buy BEP-20, ERC-20 token using Metamask & Trustwallet
+## Socio-C

 First, run the development server: